smartgeber Logo

 Is Unity 2D Physics Deterministic?

 Unity 2D physics is not inherently deterministic.
-This means that running the same simulation on different devices or even on the same device at different times might yield slightly different results.
-The primary reason for this is the use of floating-point arithmetic, which can lead to precision errors and inconsistencies.
+This means that running the same simulation on different devices or even on the same device at different times can yield different results.
+The primary reason for this is the use of floating-point arithmetic, which can vary slightly between different hardware and software environments.

 Floating-Point Precision and Its Impact